-This is the second post about Sean’s time in Tracy Reception Center (Duel Vocational Institution).
-Read part one here: DVI 1:Welcome to Tracy
+This is the second post about Sean has written about his experience at Tracy Reception Center (Duel Vocational Institution) in 2006.
+DVI has a long-standing reputation for being violent and dangerous.
+Read his first post: DVI 1:Welcome to Tracy

 Eventually I reached my cell that first day in Tracy.
 It was already dark outside, that is all I knew of the time.
 I was exhausted; mentally and physically spent from the past few days.
 I was 20 years old, had just been denied my motion for a new trial and sentenced to Life Without the Possibility of Parole.
 I was given no time to process this before being woken up at 3:30 am and shipped to Tracy.
 In this dark world I did not know I was ready to fall asleep and wake up from the nightmare I had been living.